lillypad/chrome-crusader/README.md

 bbserver.py
 ```

-# Features to Come
-- SSL

-# Contributing

-Browser Bandit is created so it's very modular so other sites can be added easily if you add some code feel free to make a pull request.

 # Disclaimer

-By using this open-source software you indemnify and hold harmless it's creators and understand you are using this at your own risk.
+By using this free software you indemnify and hold harmless it's creators and understand you are using this at your own risk.